High-definition television in the United Kingdom

 High-definition television in the United Kingdom is available via cable, IPTV, satellite and terrestrial television.
 The first high-definition broadcasts began in late 2005 and since then the number of channels available to view has grown to a maximum of 87 that can be viewed on pay-TV service, Sky.

 The majority of channels in the United Kingdom remain broadcast, and largely viewed, in standard-definition, but most major broadcasters have begun or are soon beginning their initial forays into high-definition television.
 Similarly, the vast majority of viewing still takes place in standard-definition, though penetration of high-definition displays and receivers is increasing.

-High-definition broadcasts are available on satellite services: Freesat, Freesat from Sky and Sky; cable services Smallworld Cable and Virgin TV and terrestrial Freeview HD.
+High-definition broadcasts are available on satellite services: Freesat and Sky; cable services Virgin TV, terrestrial Freeview HD and IPTV EE TV and Freely.

 Broadcasters

 BBC

 The BBC initially operated BBC HD on a trial basis on Sky and Telewest (now Virgin Media).
 Following full approval by the BBC Trust, the service expanded its hours to start at 15:00 and finish at midnight.

 On 28 May 2010, the BBC announced that they would launch a simulcast of BBC One in HD to accompany the BBC HD channel, which aimed to show the best BBC programming in high-definition, whereas the new channel was aimed purely at being a HD version of BBC One.
 BBC One HD launched at 19:00 on 3 November 2010.
 In July 2011, rumours began to surface about BBC HD being replaced by BBC Two HD.
 These were originally rejected, but on 6 October 2011 it was confirmed that the BBC planned to replace BBC HD with a single version of BBC Two HD in 2013.
 BBC Two HD replaced BBC HD on 26 March 2013.
 Meanwhile, BBC One HD received nations variations for Northern Ireland on 24 October 2012, Scotland on 14 January 2013 and Wales on 29 January 2013.

 For the duration of the 2012 Summer Olympics, the BBC operated 24 high-definition channels dedicated to the Olympics on Freesat, Sky and Virgin Media, as well as one channel on Freeview.

 On 13 June 2013, the BBC temporarily launched a high-definition red button stream on the Freesat, Freeview and Virgin Media EPGs.
 A commercial agreement for carriage on Sky was not reached, and the channel was removed from satellite completely on 18 June, with the BBC claiming that it was for "technical reasons".
 The channel returned to satellite on 24 June after technical work was carried out on Sky's adaptation hub.

-On 16 July 2013, the BBC announced they would be launching five new HD channels in early 2014.
+On 16 July 2013, the BBC announced they would be launching five new HD channels in 10 December.
 The proposed channels consisted of HD simulcasts of BBC Three, BBC Four, CBBC, CBeebies and BBC News.
 The channels would be broadcast on digital terrestrial television and satellite, as well as being offered to cable and IPTV operators.

+The BBC stopped offering standard-definition television services on satellite at 10:54 am on 8 January 2024, making BBC services HD-only beyond that time.